ComedicChimera/chai-lang.dev/static/markdown/guide/chapter4.md

 including the leading bound and excluding the ending bound.
 Ranges only go in one direction: least to greatest and will generate an empty range if any other pairing occurs.

-> Unlike some languages, Whirlwind only allows the creation of ranges of integers.
+> Unlike some languages, Whirlwind only allows the creation of ranges of integers by default.

 Ranges are high level expressions meaning in order to access the range as a whole, you must enclose it in parentheses.